toolsley/dostoy/README.md

 dostoy
 ======

-A silly interactive retro console library for the HTML5 canvas<br>
+A silly interactive retro terminal library for the HTML5 canvas<br>
 Make a fake DOS prompt or draw some ASCII/ANSI art.

 Live: http://www.toolsley.com/dos.html